-Course Listening/Speaking Reading Writing EE/WE Level Basic Learns to identify and produce English sounds and words Gives single word answers Able to answer yes/no questions Able to answer questions related to daily activities Can identify basic vocabulary words related to self Can read simple forms Can read simple conversations related to self Reads short phrases aloud Can write familiar words related to self EE/WE Level 1 Identifies and produces English phonemes Can give short answers to yes/no and information questions.
-Reads basic texts with everyday vocabulary Reads basic forms Reads conversations on everyday topics Answer questions in written form on basic everyday topics, family, school, work.
-Writes simple sentences EE/WE Level 2 Can answer questions on familiar topics.
-Can verbalize information about self, school, family, work and everyday activities in spoken English Reads longer texts on familiar topics Reads forms Writes sentences using the present and the past.
-Can answer questions with complete sentences in writing EE/WE Level 3 Can respond appropriately (formally or informally) in spoken English to questions.
-Can ask for clarification.
-Can describe using the present, past and future.
-Can read and comprehend simple texts Can write about present, past and future events in simple sentences.
-EE/WE Level 4 Can respond to and understand sustained discourse.
-Can read and comprehend longer texts Can write short paragraphs Fluency Development Responds appropriately to questions in a variety of tenses.
-Can understand the main idea in a longer text Can write extended paragraphs.
+Course Listening/Speaking Reading Writing WE Level Basic Learns to identify and produce English sounds and words.
+Gives single word answers.
+Able to answer yes/no questions.
+Able to answer questions related to self.
+Can identify basic vocabulary words related to self.
+Can read short sentences and simple conversations related to self.
+Can spell and write familiar words related to self.
+WE Level 1 Identifies and produces English sounds and words.
+Can give short answers to yes/no and information questions.
+Able to have short conversations relating to self.
+Reads sentences with everyday vocabulary.
+Reads conversations on everyday topics.
+Answers questions in written form on basic everyday topics, family, school, work.
+Writes simple sentences.
+WE Level 2 Can answer questions on familiar topics.
+Can verbalize information about self, school, family, work and everyday activities in spoken English.
+Reads simple, adapted texts on familiar topics.
+Writes sentences using the present and the past.
+Can answer questions with complete sentences in writing.
+WE Level 3 Can respond appropriately in spoken English to questions on familiar topics.
+Can verbalize information using the present, past, and future.
+Can read and comprehend non-complex, short, adapted texts.
+Can write about present, past, and future events in simple sentences.
+WE Level 4 Can respond to and understand sustained discourse related to self, family, home, daily activities, interests, and personal preferences.
+Can read and comprehend longer, adapted texts on familiar topics.
+Can write short paragraphs relating to self.
+WE Fluency Development Responds appropriately to questions on a variety of familiar and unfamiliar relevant topics using major time frames of past, present, and future.
+Can understand the main idea and details in a longer, semi-authentic text.
+Can write extended paragraphs.